Peggy Cummins: Forever Amber and 20th Century Fox

-In October 1945, Cummins was brought to Hollywood by Darryl F. Zanuck, head of 20th Century-Fox, not initially - as is widely believed - to play Amber in Kathleen Winsor's Forever Amber (1947).
+In October 1945, Cummins was brought to Hollywood by Darryl F. Zanuck, head of 20th Century-Fox, not initially – as is widely believed – to play Amber in Kathleen Winsor's Forever Amber (1947).
 She tested for a role in Cluny Brown (1946) before being considered for Amber.
 Production started in January 1946, but because she was considered "too young", she was soon replaced by Linda Darnell.

 Zanuck then gave her a lead role in a mystery, Moss Rose (1947), directed by Gregory Ratoff, which was a financial disappointment.
 He tried her in two films directed by Joseph L. Mankiewicz, The Late George Apley (1947), playing the daughter of Ronald Colman, and Escape (1948), co starring with Rex Harrison.
 Cummins then appeared with Charles Coburn in Green Grass of Wyoming (1948), a sequel to My Friend Flicka released in 1943.

 Cummins returned to England to appear in That Dangerous Age (1948) for Alexander Korda, directed by Gregory Ratoff) with Myrna Loy and Roger Livesey.
-She went back to the US for Gun Crazy (1950).
+She went back to the US for Gun Crazy (1950), a story about the crime-spree of a gun-toting husband and wife.
 "I loved being in Hollywood", she told The Sunday Times a few years before she died, but it was her last film shot in the United States.

 Return to Britain

 She returned to London in 1950 to marry and work in British films.
 She made My Daughter Joy (1950) for Korda and Ratoff, co-starring with Edward G. Robinson and starred in Who Goes There!
 (1952) for Korda and Street Corner (1953) for Muriel Box.
-Around the same time, she appeared in Meet Mr. Lucifer, an Ealing Studios comedy, and Always a Bride with Ronald Squires (both also 1953).
+Around the same time, she appeared in Meet Mr. Lucifer, an Ealing Studios comedy, and Always a Bride with Ronald Squire (both also 1953).

 Cummins was in The Love Lottery (1954) with David Niven, and To Dorothy a Son (1954) with Shelley Winters and John Gregson.
 She starred in The March Hare (1956) with Terence Morgan, and Carry On Admiral (1957) with David Tomlinson.

 She later starred alongside Dana Andrews in the horror film Night of the Demon (1957), directed by Jacques Tourneur, and Hell Drivers (also 1957), which featured Stanley Baker, Patrick McGoohan, and Herbert Lom.

 Cummins went back to comedies with The Captain's Table (1959), Your Money or Your Wife (1960), and Dentist in the Chair (1960).
 Her last film was Darcy Conyers' In the Doghouse (1961), alongside Leslie Phillips.

+In 1964 Cummins was reunited with Herbert Lom in an episode of the British TV series The Human Jungle.